sjungling/space-api/src/pages/about.md

 ## How can I get started?

-Explore the API with the GraphiQL below or set your GraphQL URI to https://graph.spaceapi.dev in your own project and start querying.
+Explore the API with the Apollo Explorer below or set your GraphQL URI to https://graph.spaceapi.dev in your own project and start querying.